pravega/pravega/documentation/src/docs/deployment/configuration-and-provisioning.md

 With the above points in mind, let's go for a practical example.
 Let's assume that our workload consists on an average ingestion rate of 1GBps and we have only 1 Stream in the system.
-Also, the serializers we use in our application have a write amplification of 1.3x.
-Also, we foresee an additional 5% of storage cost related to Pravega's metadata.
+Also, the serializers we use in our application have a write amplification of 1.3x and we foresee an additional 5% of storage cost related to Pravega's metadata.
 Given that, let's exercise how much Long-Term Storage capacity we would need with the following auto-retention policies:

 - _Size-based auto-retention of 1TB_: This policy attempts to keep at least 1TB of data related to our Stream.
 Therefore, the Long-Term Storage space needed would be at least: `1TB · 1.3 + 1TB · 0.05 = 1.35TB`.

 - _Time-based retention of 1 day_: With this policy, Pravega will keep data for our Stream for at least 1 day.
-This means that our Long-Term Storage may require to store at least: `86400s * 1GB * 1.3 + 86400s * 1GB * 0.05 = 116.7TB`.
+This means that our Long-Term Storage may require to store at least: `86400s * 1GBps * 1.3 + 86400s * 1GBps * 0.05 = 116.7TB`.

 Note that the above storage estimations are lower bounds.
 They assume that the Pravega auto-retention service immediately truncates the Stream once the retention policy has been met.
 However, the Pravega auto-retention service is implemented